Brahvim/OpenGL-Compat-Game/README.md

 # Building

-...For now, I think it's just `cmake .` in your terminal, because I do provide you with a `CMakeLists.txt`.
+...For now, I think it's just `cmake .; make` in your terminal, because I do provide you with a `CMakeLists.txt`.
 However...
 I must say, that Debian 12 is **the only environment** I *know* this project builds on.
 ...
 Make sure to install `libglfw3` and `libglfw3-dev`!